caioob/Web322/README.md

 # Web322 ASSIGMENTS
-Files used in all of web322 course assignments in seneca college
+My files from web322 assigments from Seneca college